Translate Text

 • ZH-HANT - Chinese (traditional)

-[1] Please note that Arabic and traditional Chinese have not yet been added to the /languages endpoint because these languages do not yet support document translation; only text translation is supported for Arabic and traditional Chinese at this time.
-When document translation support is added for these languages, we will a) remove this note and b) add the languages to the /languages endpoint where appropriate.
+[1] Please note that Hebrew, Latin American Spanish, Thai, and Vietnamese have not yet been added to the /languages endpoint because they does not yet support document translation; only text translation is supported for those languages at this time.
+When document translation support is added for Hebrew, Thai, and Vietnamese, we will a) remove this note and b) add Hebrew, Thai, and Vietnamese to the /languages endpoint.

 The context parameter makes it possible to include additional context that can influence a translation but is not translated itself.
 This additional context can potentially improve translation quality when translating short, low-context source texts such as product names on an e-commerce website, article headlines on a news website, or UI elements.